This is a new and improved version of a popular post published on March 21, 2012.

 People love videos, especially short videos and if you can manage to make the video informative and entertaining, you might be really on to something.
 We’re not saying that all of your videos are going to get shared and “go viral”, but if you make something worth sharing, you can guarantee that good things will happen.

 6) Share your data and experiences

-With so many apps out there, app developers are hungry for lessons learned and data.
+With so many apps out there, other app developers are hungry for lessons learned and data.
 If you want to be part of the conversation, monitor your own data and performance and then share it out.
 Your unique experience can be helpful for others in the space and there’s no better way to attract the attention and links from other developers than to be open about what you’ve done well, what you messed up and what you’d completely avoid in the future.
 It might be scary to share too much, but realize that the uniqueness of your app isn’t in the numbers, it’s in how you connect with your consumers.
-We’ve seen a lot of great examples of this, here are two to learn from:
+We’ve seen a lot of great examples of this, here is a good example:

 - Tony Wright’s take on How to evaluate a paid iphone app idea

 Importantly, large companies that are more open with their development process do a better job recruiting mobile developers.
 Share your story, you might find people who want to join you because you do.

 7) Listen to your early customers for feedback

 This is a topic near and dear to our hearts here at Apptentive, of course.
 Companies using our in-app feedback and communications tools service regularly tell us about the victories that come out of their customer interactions.
 When you launch an app, you’ve got, at best, a guess about who is going to use it and why.
 Once it’s in the wild, your job is to figure out what you were right about, what you missed on and how you can improve.